web3swift-team/web3swift/README.md

 ## Usage

-Here you can see a few examples of use of our library
+Here's a few use cases of our library
 ### Initializing Ethereum address
 ```bash
 let coldWalletAddress = EthereumAddress("0x6394b37Cf80A7358b38068f0CA4760ad49983a1B")